 This document is solely for the use of professionals and is not for general public distribution.
 Past performance does not predict future returns.
 Investing involves risk, including the possible loss of principal and fluctuation of value.
-The value of an investment and the income from it can fall as well as rise and you may not get back the amount originally invested.

 Cycle indicators

 Central bank liquidity (% GDP) falls